Water Line Repair Cost

 Pipe Depth and Access

 Lines deeper than 4 feet need more time and heavier equipment.
-A water line is buried deeper depending on the location near the foundation or under a driveway, it costs the most to reach.
+When a water line is buried deeper, near the foundation or under a driveway, it costs the most to reach.

 Length of the Damaged Section